lexibank/tlopo/out/vol3/chapter7.md

 <a id="p-210"></a>

-The sources of the data supporting POc &ast;nipus 'Cryptocarya sp.', [O'Collins & Lamothe](../references.md#source-OCollinsandLamothe1989) ([1989](../references.md#source-OCollinsandLamothe1989)) and [Damon](../references.md#source-Damon2004) ([2004](../references.md#source-Damon2004)), do not provide enough information to allow a species identification, but O'Collins and Lamothe mention that the timber is used in house-building on Manus Island, implying that the species is not too small.[^18] The sources of the data supporting PWOc &ast;kam (wJapaR tell us that the Muyuw tree is more than 10 m tall, the Patpatar tree, dubbed Cryptocarya kamahar by Peekel, 20--30 m tall.
+The sources of the data supporting POc _&ast;nipus_ 'Cryptocarya sp.', [O'Collins & Lamothe](../references.md#source-OCollinsandLamothe1989) ([1989](../references.md#source-OCollinsandLamothe1989)) and [Damon](../references.md#source-Damon2004) ([2004](../references.md#source-Damon2004)), do not provide enough information to allow a species identification, but O'Collins and Lamothe mention that the timber is used in house-building on Manus Island, implying that the species is not too small.[^18] The sources of the data supporting PWOc _&ast;ka(m,mʷ)apaR_ tell us that the Muyuw tree is more than 10 m tall, the Patpatar tree, dubbed Cryptocarya kamahar by Peekel, 20--30 m tall.

-Damon (In preparation) mentions that the nuts have a rich cinnamon-like smell and are important for medicinal purposes on W oodlark Island.
+Damon (In preparation) mentions that the nuts have a rich cinnamon-like smell and are important for medicinal purposes on Woodlark Island.
 Curiously, Muyuw people do not know the tree, as it grows away from areas they frequent, but they know its nuts because birds swallow them whole, then excrete them in their nests, complete with the endocarp, whence they are collected.

 Figure 7.8     Cryptocarya aromatica.